A NEW Method to Learn Russian!

-Other well known programs like Pimsleur Russian and Michel Thomas are useful and have several good features, but again they are far, far from a complete program in learning Russian.
+Other well known programs like Pimsleur Russian and Michel Thomas are useful and have several good features, but again they are far from a complete program in learning Russian.

 So where does that leave you, the student?
 Well, it left me with nothing.
 Actually, I first started learning Russian at the Russian Cultural Center in Jakarta.
-The teacher was a very nice Russian man and the course was very cheap, but they spent 2 weeks just on the alphabet!
+The teacher was a very nice Russian man and the course was very cheap, but they spent the first 2 weeks just on the alphabet!
 Luckily I started the course 2 weeks late.
 I immediately realized, however, that the same principles that were working so well in our program for learning Indonesian, would work well for learning Russian.